Katalyst99/Algo-in-C/README.md

 * The algorithm proves to be quite useful in real-world applications, especially in the field of finance and stock trading.
 For example, in stock trading investors and traders can use the algo to optimize their stock trading strategies.

 ## 66.Word Ladder:
 * The algorithm has many real-world applications, especially in natural language processing and computational linguistics.
-For example, in language learning the algo can be used in educational apps to assist learners in expanding their vocabulary and understand word relationships.
+For example, in language learning the algo can be used in educational apps to assist learners in expanding their vocabulary and understand word relationships
+.

+## 67.Longest Consecutive Sequence:
+* This algorithm can be used in several real-world applications, For example, in data analysis the algo can be utilized to spot patterns and sequences within a dataset, helping to gain insights and make informed decisions based on consecutive elements.